Asbestosis is a lung disease that occurs from breathing in asbestos fibers.

 Other asbestos-related diseases include:

-Pleural effusion, which is a collection that develops around the lung a few years after asbestos exposure
+- Pleural effusion, which is a collection that develops around the lung a few years after asbestos exposure and is benign

 Workers today are less likely to get asbestos-related diseases because of government regulations.